 When you're based overseas, you'll need to make minimum repayments on your student loan or apply for a temporary repayment suspension.
 It's a good idea to know about getting someone to act on your behalf here in New Zealand.
 You'll also need to be aware of how to make payments from overseas.

 Student loan minimum repayments

 You need to make minimum repayments to avoid late payment interest or penalties.
 If you are travelling or living overseas with a student loan, your minimum repayments depend on your student loan balance when you left New Zealand.
 If you left New Zealand before 31 March 2014, then we'll use your student loan balance from 31 March 2014.

-Keep in mind that if your loan grows because of interest or penalties, your minimum repayment amount will go up and cannot be brought back down in the future.
-We check every 31 March to see if your student loan has gotten bigger.
+Keep in mind that if your loan grows because of interest or penalties, your minimum repayment amount may go up.
+However, you also need to be aware that your repayment amount will never reduce as your loan balance reduces.
+We check every 31 March to see if your student loan has become bigger.

 At the current interest rate, if your loan is over $142,860, your repayments will not be enough to cover your interest.

 |Loan balance||Due date - 30 September||Due date - 31 March|

 |under $1,000||half your loan balance||half your loan balance|